-(Figures 1 and 8)
+(Figure 1 and 6)

-If the wear plate (5) was removed for replacement, carefully center the new wear plate on the back cover and secure it with the hardware (7 and 8).
+If the wear plate (13) was removed for replacement, carefully center it on the back cover and secure it with the hardware (14 and 15).
 The wear plate must be concentric to prevent binding when the back cover is installed.

-Clearance between the impeller and wear plate is adjusted using four adjusting screws and locking collars.
+Clearance between the impeller and wear plate is adjusted using four adjusting screws and locking collars (21 and 22).
 There are 18 detents on the I.D. of each locking collar.
 Indexing the collars one detent on the adjusting screws represents approximately .005 inch (0,13 mm) of wear plate clearance.
 The recommended clearance between the wear plate and the impeller is .010 to .020 inch (0,25 to 0,50 mm).